Empire of Japan: Occupation of Japan

 A drawing depicting a speech in the Imperial Japanese Diet on November 1, 1945, following the end of the Second World War.
 In the foreground are several Allied soldiers watching the proceedings from the back of the balcony.

 A period known as occupied Japan followed after the war, largely spearheaded by US Army General Douglas MacArthur to revise the Japanese constitution and democratized the nation.
 The Allied occupation, including concurrent economic and political assistance, continued until 1952.
 Allied forces ordered Japan to abolish the Meiji Constitution and enforce the 1946 Constitution of Japan.
 This new constitution was imposed by the United States under the supervision of MacArthur.
 MacArthur included Article 9 which changed Japan into a pacifist country.

 Upon adoption of the 1947 constitution, the Empire of Japan was dissolved and became simply the modern state of Japan.
 With the formal surrender before, the empire's territory was much reduced to the Japanese archipelago; mostly the islands of Honshu, Hokkaido, Kyushu, and Shikoku.
-This was confirmed by the 1951 Treaty of San Francisco, a peace treaty about Japan.
-The Kuril Islands historically belonged to Japan and were first inhabited by the Ainu people before coming under the control of the Matsumae clan during the Edo Period.
-Since 1945, Kuril has belonged to the Soviet Union and now Russia.
+The Korean Peninsula was liberated from Japanese rule back in 1945 but was later divided and occupied by the United States in the South and the Soviet Union in the North, separated by the 38th parallel.
+Taiwan was effectively placed back under administrative control by the Republic of China.
+It was officially confirmed with the 1951 Treaty of San Francisco, a peace treaty that officially ended hostilities, terminated Japan's status as an imperial power and a promise to restore its sovereignty a year later, while addressing territorial renunciations and postwar reparations.
+The Kuril Islands had historically belonged to Japan and were first inhabited by the Ainu people before coming under the control of the Matsumae clan during the Edo Period.
+The islands were invaded by the Soviet Union following the Soviet–Japanese War, and Japan renounced all rights to the Kuril Islands in the treaty, but since the Soviet Union was not a signature to the treaty, and the Northern Territories were never explicitly included in the renunciation or in the Soviet–Japanese Joint Declaration of 1956, its legal status remained contested to the present day.